-For example, many people with migraine have several triggers that could potentially affect them at the same time, so it is difficult for researchers to single out the weather as the single cause of someone’s migraine symptoms.
-In addition, the definition and description of weather changes can be different for each person, and some people may be more sensitive than others are to weather-related changes.
+For example, many people with migraine have several triggers that could potentially affect them at the same time, such as bright lights, loud noises or strong smells.
+So it is difficult for researchers to single out weather as the single cause of someone’s migraine symptoms.
+Also, the definition and description of weather changes can be different for each person, and some people may be more sensitive than others are to weather-related changes.

 Minimizing weather-related migraine symptoms

-The first step to minimize these triggers is to pay attention to weather conditions that impact how you feel.
+The first step to minimize weather-related migraine triggers is to pay attention to conditions that impact how you feel.
 Then, take steps to change how you react to the weather.

 While you may have less control over weather conditions, you can focus on managing other migraine triggers that may be easier to control, such as:

-- Avoid food triggers.
-We need more research to determine how and why some foods may trigger migraine.
-At this time, researches think that chemicals in certain types of food, like chocolate and processed cheeses and meats, may trigger migraine.
+- Avoid food triggers: While we need more research to determine how and why some foods may trigger migraine, researchers currently think that chemicals in certain types of food, such as chocolate and processed cheeses and meats, may trigger migraine.

-- Eat regular meals.
-Hunger can trigger migraine.
-Consume regular meals and snacks in between rather than fasting for long periods.
+- Eat regular meals: Hunger can trigger migraine.
+Eat regular meals and snacks in between rather than fasting for long periods.

 The bottom line: Although there is no clear scientific link between weather and migraine, some people with migraines report worsening symptoms in hot or humid weather and changes in barometric pressure.
 Managing the triggers you can control, tracking and preparing for the weather, and keeping a rescue medication on hand will give you the best possible chance of reducing migraine symptoms.